 Anima bi-manual scaling

-Removing the old design's box outlines and thick, purple corners, I imagined a translucent volume and contextual outlines invoked only under a user's focus.
-The lines themselves would then subtly guide the user through their interaction options and disappear once the user went back to regular use.
+Removing the old design's box outlines and thick, purple corners, I created a translucent volume and contextual outlines invoked only under a user's focus.
+The lines themselves now subtly guide the user through their interaction options and disappear when their job is done.

 Anima scale select